ifireball/jenkins.py-wiki/Getting-Started-With-Python-Plugins.md

 ### Calling super methods
 If you have to call super method of the original extension point or descriptor for some reason, you can do it with special super\* method.
 E.g. if the original extension point defines `someMethod()`, you can call it by `extension.superSomeMethod()`.
 This was designed due to a workaround of ugly Java reflection calls.

+### Using Java object for a data serialization
+If you need to save some data, use for it your Java class or most likely its descriptor.
+Just create public fields in a Java class and access them by the `extension` variable.
+You will probably need another fields for data mining from the UI (@DataBoundConstructor).
+See [Existing Python Plugins](https://github.com/jenkinsci/jenkins.py/wiki/Existing-Python-Plugins) for an inspiration.